-Let’s face it – as time goes on, it becomes harder to keep your warehouse as organized and efficient as you would like.
+Let’s face it—as time goes on, it becomes harder to keep your warehouse as organized and efficient as you would like.
 The longer you’ve been in business, the harder it most likely seems to keep your warehouse flowing smoothly and efficiently.
-In order to improve warehouse efficiency and inventory control, companies must re-evaluate their processes and procedures.
-Bin locations that increase workload and picking methods that are not industry appropriate are just a few examples of how a company’s efficiency may be decreased by their current processes.
-The following steps will help you organize your warehouse properly and, ultimately, improve warehouse efficiency:
+To improve warehouse efficiency and inventory control, companies must re-evaluate their processes and procedures.
+Bin locations that increase workload and picking methods that are not industry appropriate is just one example of how a company’s efficiency may be decreased by their current processes.
+But, you’re not on your own: Plenty of resources exist—such as inventory management software to track, manage, and organize product sales, material purchases, and other production processes—to get you on track.
+Check out these helpful steps to organize your warehouse properly and, ultimately, improve warehouse efficiency.

-In order to streamline your processes and make the picking process easier for your staff, you should consider implementing software that will help you sequence orders so that they are grouped by pick path or areas within your warehouse.
-Re-evaluate your picking methods and make sure that they are still appropriate.
+To streamline your processes and make the picking process easier for your staff, you should consider implementing an inventory management software that will help you sequence orders so they are grouped by pick path or areas within your warehouse.
+Re-evaluate your picking methods and make sure they are still appropriate.
 Consider the following picking options you have to choose from should you need to switch methods:

 - Single order